| | | | |

 Instructions

 • Preheat the oven to 200 degrees.
-Line a baking sheet with paper towels.
+Line a baking sheet with a wire cooling rack.

-• Place the sole on a serving plate then spoon the sauce on top.
+• Place the sole on a serving plate, then spoon the sauce on top of the fish.
 Serve immediately.
 Enjoy.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking